UDID Card Guide – Check Swavlamban Card Status

 • Issue a certificate not only to those who are still uncovered but also to persons with new types of disabilities under the enactment of the RPwD Act 2016.

-• Encourage transparency, efficiency and ease of delivering government benefits to PwDs pertaining to scholarships, skill training, inclusive education, rehabilitation, pensions, and railway concessions to PwDs across the country.
+• Encourage transparency, efficiency and ease of delivering government benefits to PwDs about scholarships, skill training, inclusive education, rehabilitation, pensions, and railway concessions to PwDs across the country.

 UDID Number Code Logic

-• 03 Digits for District Code (2 digit for district as per census & 1 for CMO)
+• 03 Digits for District Code (2 digits for district as per census & 1 for CMO).

 • 06 Digit for Running Serial No.